Perhaps you started a new job and you want to stand out from everyone else and get noticed at work.

 Your value to a business should be more than your job description.
 Unless you are a CEO or CFO, there is a good chance someone else can come in and do your job.
 How can you show that you are indispensable at the company?

 Perhaps you could create interdepartmental collaborative teams to work on projects.
 Maybe you could come up with ideas for new products, marketing campaigns or services to help the business boost profits.
-The goal is to prove that you are more than an ordinary employee, as it will establish you as a rising star at the company.
+The goal is to get noticed at work and prove that you are more than an ordinary employee, as it will establish you as a rising star at the company.

 10. Generate Ideas